koide3/glim/docs/index.md

 - ***Accuracy:*** GLIM is based on direct multi-scan registration error minimization on factor graphs that enables to accurately retain the consistency of mappint results.
 GPU acceleration is supported to maximize the mapping speed and quality.
 - ***Easy-to-use:*** GLIM offers an interactive map correction interface that enables the user to manually correct mapping failures and easily refine mapping results.
 - ***Versatility:*** As we eliminated sensor-specific processes, GLIM can be applied to any kind of range sensors including:
-    - Spinning-type LiDAR (e.g., Velodyne HDL32e)
+    - Spinning-type LiDAR (e.g., Velodyne HDL32e and Ouster OS1)
-    - Non-repetitive scan LiDAR (e.g., Livox Avia)
+    - Non-repetitive scan LiDAR (e.g., Livox Avia and MID360)
     - Solid-state LiDAR (e.g., Intel Realsense L515)
     - RGB-D camera (e.g., Microsoft Azure Kinect)
 - ***Extensibility:*** GLIM provides the global callback slot mechanism that allows to access the internal states of the mapping process and insert additional constraints to the factor graph.
 We also release [glim_ext](https://github.com/koide3/glim_ext) that offers example implementations of several extension functions (e.g., explicit loop detection, LiDAR-Visual-Inertial odometry estimation).

-Tested on Ubuntu 22.04 / 24.04 with CUDA 12.2 / 12.5 / 12.6, and NVIDIA Jetson Orin (Jetpack 6.1).
+Tested on Ubuntu 22.04 / 24.04 with CUDA 12.2 / 12.6 / 13.1, and NVIDIA Jetson Orin (Jetpack 6.1).

 [![Build test status](assets/build.svg)](https://github.com/koide3/glim/actions/workflows/build.yml)
 [![ROS2](assets/ros2.svg)](https://github.com/koide3/glim_ros2/actions/workflows/docker_push.yml)